Cædmon: Sources and analogues

 In contrast to his usual practice elsewhere in the Historia ecclesiastica, Bede provides no information about his sources for the Cædmon story.
 Since a similar paucity of sources is also characteristic of other stories from Whitby Abbey in his work, this may indicate that his knowledge of Cædmon's life was based on tradition current at his home monastery in (relatively) nearby Wearmouth-Jarrow.

 Perhaps as a result of this lack of documentation, scholars have devoted considerable attention since the 1830s to tracking down possible sources or analogues to Bede's account.
 These parallels have been drawn from all around the world, including biblical and classical literature, stories told by the aboriginal peoples of Australia, North America and the Fiji Islands, mission-age accounts of the conversion of the Xhosa in Southern Africa, the lives of English romantic poets, and various elements of Hindu and Muslim scripture and tradition.

 Although the search was begun by scholars such as Sir Francis Palgrave, who hoped either to find Bede's source for the Cædmon story or to demonstrate that its details were so commonplace as to hardly merit consideration as legitimate historiography, subsequent research has instead ended up demonstrating the uniqueness of Bede's version: as Lester shows, no "analogue" to the Cædmon story found before 1974 mirrors Bede's chapter in more than about half its main properties; the same observation can be extended to cover all analogues since identified.

-Seerah of Muhammad

-The strong affinities between Cædmon's vision and that of the Prophet Muhammad have been widely remarked upon.
-While meditating in a cave, Muhammad was visited by the angel Gabriel, who commanded him to read, just as Cædmon had a vision of an otherworldly visitor as he slept in a cowshed.
-Muhammad was also illiterate, like Cædmon.
-When the visitor asks them both to "sing" in Cædmon's case and "read" in Muhammad's case, both refuse to, saying they cannot.
-Then miraculously both recite divinely-inspired poetry, in Muhammad's case the first verses of the Qur'an.
-In 1983, Klaus von See, the scholar of Scandinavian and German literature, first put forward the theory that Bede's story of Cædmon had a direct relationship with ibn Ishaq's account of the revelation of the Qur'an to Muhammad, though he was not the first to note the remarkable parallels.
-Gregor Schoeler also provided a definitive account of the evolution of the story of Muhammad's call to prophecy into Bede's narrative.